 The Revised CP will be submitted to HUD following the end of the public display and comment period.

-In the Event of a Disaster and Pandemic
+In the Event of a Disaster or Pandemic

-In the event of a federally declared disaster where program funds covered by this Plan may be expended to carry out eligible activities to address the City’s disaster response, the City’s requirements under this Plan will be streamlined to include:
+In the event of a federally declared disaster where program funds covered by this Plan may be expended to carry out eligible activities to address the City’s disaster or pandemic response, the City’s requirements under this Plan will be streamlined to include:

-A seven-day public display and comment period to amend the CP.
+A - five day public display and comment period to amend the CP.

-A minimum of one public hearing shall be held to receive comments on the Revised CP.

-Following the public hearing, the Revised CP will be presented to the RDC for consideration and formal action.
+At a public hearing, the Revised CP will be presented to the RDC for consideration and formal action.

 The Revised CP will be submitted to HUD upon RDC approval.

+In the event of a local, state, or federally declared disaster or emergency where public places may be closed to the public or in person participation may not be feasible or large gatherings may be considered a public health risk, the City of Bloomington may opt to conduct public hearings and meetings virtually via conference call or live web-streaming with the ability to ask questions and provide comments in real time.
+Accommodations will be made for person with disabilities and non-English speaking persons upon request, such as sign language or language interpretation services.
+Documents for public review will be shared via the City of Bloomington’s website.
+Copies of the document may be mailed or emailed upon request to hand@bloomington.in.gov.

 Plan Access